thiagocruzrj/thiagocruzrj.github.io/_posts/2026-05-18-ingress-nginx-retirement.markdown

 **Camp A: DIY Helm install.** You ran `helm install ingress-nginx ingress-nginx/ingress-nginx` at some point, you have a `LoadBalancer` service sitting in front of it, and this is entirely your problem to solve.

 **Camp B: Application Routing Add-on.** AKS's managed ingress experience (`--enable-app-routing`) uses community ingress-nginx under the hood.
-Microsoft will need to evolve this add-on, and you should watch the AKS release notes closely.
-Don't assume Microsoft will quietly swap out the controller for you without any action required on your end.
+As of May 2026, Microsoft has not publicly announced a replacement for this add-on.
+Check the AKS release notes before assuming you're covered — do not treat silence as a migration plan.

-Either way, staying on ingress-nginx past the deadline is not a strategy.
+Either way, the deadline has already passed.
+Staying on ingress-nginx is not a strategy, it is a gamble on how long before an unpatched CVE becomes your incident.

 ## Your Options